 - They are none or minimal incidence of accidents like burns

-- Because the water do not need to be heated before dispersion, the appliance utilize less electricity
+- Because the water does not need to be heated before dispersion, the appliance utilizes less electricity

 Disadvantage cool mist humidifiers